postman721/Simple_Terminal/README.md

 		xrdb -load Xresources

-It is also recommended to load the Xresources file before running Simple terminal - so that the outlook of its is set correctly.
+It is also recommended to load the Xresources file before running Simple terminal - so that the outlook will be set correctly.

 Executing: